Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 + State Behavior

-â€?
-A state has 5 behaviors, which correspond to 5 overridable methods in the script template:
+  â€‹	A state has 5 behaviors, which correspond to 5 overridable methods in the script template:

 + init() : Will be called when HFSM is generated, it is usually used to initialize variables and obtain objects.
 After the behavior is executed, all variables will be determined as initial values.

 + entry() : Execute every time when enter the State.

-> NOTEï¼?
+> NOTE:
 >
-> â€?
-If the State has a nested FSM, the entry behavior of the Entry State in the FSM will be executed after this State's entry behavior executed.
+> â€‹		If the State has a nested FSM, the entry behavior of the Entry State in the FSM will be executed after this State's entry behavior executed.

 + update(delta : float) : Will be executed during the processing step of the main loop if this state is not exited.
-It means that  the delta time since the previous frame is not constantï¼Œdelta is in second.(analogy with Node._process(delta))
+It means that  the delta time since the previous frame is not constant, and delta is in second.(analogy with Node._process(delta))

-> NOTEï¼?
+> NOTE :
 >
 > + If the State has a nested FSM and is not terminated, the update behavior of the current State in the nested FSM will be executed further.
 > + If the State type is Exit, the update behavior is not executed.

 + physics_update(delta : float) :  Will be executed during the physics processing step of the main loop if this state is not exited.
-It means that  the delta variable should be constantï¼Œdelta is in second.(analogy with Node.__physics_process(delta)).
+It means that  the delta variable should be constant, and delta is in second.(analogy with Node.__physics_process(delta)).

-> NOTEï¼?
+> NOTE :
 >
 > + If the State has an nested FSM and is not terminated, the physics update behavior of the current State in the nested FSM will be executed further.
-> + If the State type is Exit, the physics update behavior is not executed.ã€?
+> + If the State type is Exit, the physics update behavior is not executed.

 + exit() : Will be executed when exit the State.

-> NOTEï¼?
+> NOTE :
 >
 > + If the State's type is Exit, its update and physics update behaviors will not be executed, and the exit behavior will be executed immediately after entry behavior finished.
 > + If the State has an running nested FSM, it will get the current State of the nested FSM, if this current State still has an nested FSM, it will trace back until the last State has no nested FSM.
 Then it will execute the exit behavior of these States in reverse order, terminate the nested FSM, and finally execute the exit behavior of this State.